utsavkarkee/photosync/docs/docs/administration/system-settings.md

 # System Settings

-On the system settings page, the administrator can manage global settings for the Immich instance.
+On the system settings page, the administrator can manage global settings for the  Photosync  instance.

 :::note
 Viewing and modifying the system settings is restricted to the Administrator.